 In addition, service and channel requirements are important issues for selecting a MTV standard, so these issues with technical items have to be included in the items to be compared.

-Table 5.1.1 shows typical values of the main characteristics of T-DMB and DVB-H implantations.
+The table below shows typical values of the main characteristics of T-DMB and DVB-H implantations.

-Table 5.1.1: Main characteristics of MTV standards
+Table 5.1.1 Main characteristics of MTV standards